Leah Pruitt: OL Reign

 Four days after being waived by North Carolina, Pruitt was selected off waivers by OL Reign and immediately placed on the team's 45-day disabled list.
 "Since I was going through an injury, it was hard in the beginning.
 Once I got picked up by OL Reign, it was super exciting.
 It sparked my fire to come up here and be a part of this club."
 With no regular season following the conclusion of the Challenge Cup, the NWSL scheduled a replacement Fall Series.
 Pruitt made her club debut in the team's opening Fall Series game on September 26 as a 70th-minute substitute for Jasmyne Spencer in a 2–2 tie with Utah Royals.
 Pruitt played a total of 132 minutes across all four Fall Series games and scored her first Reign goal in the final game of the series on October 17 having also made her first start for the team in a 2–0 win over Utah.

 Ahead of the 2021 season, Pruitt signed a new three-year contract with OL Reign.
 On the signing, head coach Farid Benstiti said "Leah has exceeded all expectations since she joined our club before the Challenge Cup.
 She worked incredibly hard to recover from injury, which enabled her to make impact in each of our matches in the Fall Series.
 We believe Leah has tremendous potential and I am excited to be working with her this season."
 She played 15 games in all competitions, scoring once during the 2021 NWSL Challenge Cup.

 Orlando Pride

 On December 18, 2021, Pruitt was traded during the 2022 NWSL Draft by new Reign head coach Laura Harvey along with Celia, the 10th overall pick, and a second-round pick in the 2023 NWSL Draft to Orlando Pride in exchange for Phoebe McClernon.

+On April 6, 2023, after not featuring in either of the matchday squads for the opening two games of the season, Orlando Pride announced Pruitt had retired from professional soccer in order to pursue new career opportunities.